wqf233333/DJI-SDK-SKILL/README.md

 ###Zenmuse X3

+- How to accquire video stream of X3 with Onboard-SDK-ROS)[https://github.com/dji-sdk/Onboard-SDK-ROS/]?

+  Follow (this)[http://jiamingsuen.github.io/2016/apriltag-detection-with-dji-manifold-and-x3-video-stream-part-i/] step-by-step guide.

 - Can X3 installed upside down?

   Contact @lanyusea if you have this kind of purpose, there is a special firmware for it.